Frequently Asked Questions

 HOW DO I APPLY FOR FINANCIAL AID?

 To be considered for Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Academic Competitiveness Grant (ACG), National SMART Grant, Federal Perkins Loan, Federal Stafford Loan, Federal Work-Study and/or PHEAA State Grant, you must complete the Free Application For Federal Student Aid (FAFSA).
 In addition, the federal government mandates that institutions verify at least 30% of its applicants.
-Students who are selected to undergo this process will be mailed a University Verification Form to complete and attach appropriate documents.
+Students who are selected to undergo this process will be notified via email on how to obtain a University Verification Form to complete and attach appropriate documents.

 Also refer to Applying for Financial Aid for more information.